Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 	mainScene.FindMaterialExit(ray, MaterialType::GLASS);
 }
 ```
-Usually we would traverse by just checking for a non-empty voxel, the modified version would look like:
+Usually we would traverse the grid by just checking for a non-empty voxel.
+The modified version would look like this:
 ```cpp

 bool Scene::FindMaterialExit(Ray& ray, MaterialType::MatType matType) const